 When will Car Keys launch?

-The first vehicles with Car Keys support will be BMW models manufactured after July 1, and BMW says the feature requires iOS 13.6 or later, and on the Apple Watch, it requires watchOS 6.2.8, both of which are currently in beta testing and should see public releases shortly.
+The first vehicles with Car Keys support are BMW models manufactured after July 1, 2020, and the feature requires iOS 13.6 or later, and on the Apple Watch, it requires watchOS 6.2.8.

 The Digital Key 2.0 Specification was released in May 2020, and the Car Connectivity Consortium followed it up with the a Digital Key 3.0 specification based on Bluetooth LE and Ultra Wideband in July 2021.